the-full-stack/fsdl-text-recognizer/README.md

 - We will deploy the prediction system as a serverless function to Amazon Lambda.
 - Lastly, we will set up monitoring that alerts us when the incoming data distribution changes.

+PICK UP AT: GET LAB 1, 2, 3, 4 FULLY READY TO GO FOR MOSTAFA AND IGNASI
+    - Make instructions for what to do and make sure that it can all be auto-graded with leaderboards
+    - Start with subsets as copies of rep

+July 29:
+- make all assignments on Gradescope
+- sync up with W&B re: jupyterhub and be able to use it with mostafa and ignasi
+- sync up with ibrahim or arjun re: making IAM accounts for all attendees so that they can deploy to lambda (they can name-space their functions)
+- sync up with Michael re: borrowing camera to record video
+- sync up with Saurabh re: IAM dataset and next task (ImagePreProcessor for data augmentation)
+- draft first half of vision applications lecture in the evening

+LAB SUBSETS SOLUTION:
+- each lab begins in its own directory. if students want to carry their own code over between labs, they can manually do it. this avoids git conflicts. to not have to re-initialize the data directory, the data directory is one level up from the labs. there is a command to check out the next lab (but for today, we can just start with all lab subsets in one dir)

+## Tasks

+Note: all tasks are to be run from the top-level repo directory.

 ## Lab 0

 - [15min] Get set up with AWS
 - [5min] Get set up with Gradescope

-## Lab 1
+## Lab 1 (60 min)

-- [?
-10 min] Gather handwriting data
+- [10 min] Gather handwriting data
-- [10 min] Walk through the project structure
+- [15 min] Walk through the project structure
-    - talk about DatasetSequence and uint8 vs float32 memory
+    - talk about Dataset and uint8 vs float32 memory
+    - talk about DatasetSequence and generators vs having all data in memory
+    - talk about Keras callbacks: EarlyStopping, GPUUtilization, Tensorboard
-- [ min] They write the network in networks/mlp.py
-- [ min] They write the prediction function in character_predictor.py
+- [15 min] They write the network in networks/mlp.py and the prediction function in character_predictor.py, and train it
-- [ min] They submit their thing to gradescope for autograding
+- [5 min] They push code to Github and submit to gradescope for autograding

-## Lab 2
+## Lab 2 (60 min)

 - [10 min] They write the CNN version of char_model.py
 - [10 min] Walk through EMNIST line generation